robphoenix/bordeltabernacle.github.io/_posts/2015-09-25-notes-on-clojure-keywords-symbols.md

 tags: clojure
 ---

-Having not used Clojure extensively yet, or really much at all, I'm still unsure as to when to use Keywords, so I just spent a bit of time exploring them, and subsequently touched on Symbols too.
-And in writing this post, explored both further, confusing myself further in the process.
-What you here then is not a formed explanation of either Keywords or Symbols, but observations on their behaviour.
-While reading this, imagine me saying 'huh' and scratching my head like Stan Laurel.
+Having not used Clojure extensively yet, or really much at all, I'm still unsure as to when to use Keywords.
+So I just spent a bit of time exploring them, and subsequently touched on Symbols too.
+And in writing this post confused myself further in the process.
+What you have here then is not a formed explanation of either Keywords or Symbols, but observations on their behaviour.
+While reading this, imagine me saying 'huh?' and scratching my head like Stan Laurel.

 <!--more-->

 Keywords are described in the [Clojure docs][cljdocs], within the Data Structures section, as such:

-> Keywords are symbolic identifiers that evaluate to themselves.
+*"Keywords are symbolic identifiers that evaluate to themselves.
 They provide very fast equality tests.
 Like Symbols, they have names and optional namespaces, both of which are strings.
 The leading ':' is not part of the namespace or name.
 Keywords implement IFn for invoke() of one argument (a map) with an optional second argument (a default value).
-For example (:mykey my-hash-map :none) means the same as (get my-hash-map :mykey :none).
+For example (:mykey my-hash-map :none) means the same as (get my-hash-map :mykey :none)."*

 And within the lein repl: